1337joe/du-mocks/README.md

 ```

 Output can be found at `doc/index.html`.
 Note that the documentation won't show the package prefix (`dumocks.`) in file names, but it's still needed to load modules.

+An already compiled and uploaded copy of the documentation can be found at: https://du.w3asel.com

 ## Testing